JaimeHyland/Mellifera/README.md

 <!-- TOC --><a name="initial-signup"></a>
 #### Initial signup
 The first step for someone completely new to Heroku would have been to create an account with Heroku at heroku.com, clicking on "Sign up for free" and filling out the sign-up form (using a genuine email address and with Role as Student and country as the country in which I currently live), and then clicking "Create free account".
 One would then need to confirm via the validation email sent by Heroku, set a password and log in, accepting Heroku's terms of service.
-Heroku requires a real 16-digit credit or debit card for all its accounts and requires users to implement a minimum two-step validation process to use its hosting services.
+Heroku needs its users to give a real 16-digit credit or debit card for all its accounts and requires users to implement a minimum two-step validation process to use its hosting services.
 It allows one to choose one's own form of validation.
-I originally chose a process in which a code number is sent to my smartphone every time I log in log-in via Salesforce's Authenticator app.
+I originally chose a process in which a code number (or swipe authorisation) is sent to my smartphone every time I log in log-in via Salesforce's Authenticator app.

 As I have had this in place since my third portfolio project, I didn't have to go through this rigmarole again.

 <!-- TOC --><a name="setting-up-the-heroku-app"></a>
 #### Setting up the Heroku app
 I created a new Heroku app from the Heroku dashboard by clicking the _New_ button, then selecting "Create New App", naming the new app "Mellifera" and choosing Europe as the location.
-I then moved to the Settings tab of the page for the new app and added the url for the new database received by email from Code Institute as a Config Var (with the key ``DATABASE_URL``).
+I then moved to the Settings tab of the page for the new app and added the url for the new database received by email from *Code Institute* as a Config Var (with the key ``DATABASE_URL``).
 I also created another config var called ``DISABLE_COLLECTSTATIC`` and gave it the value 1.

 I then added, committed and pushed my coding work to github, went to the _Deploy_ tab of the Herou App and connected that App to the corresponding Github repository.
 There I enabled automatic deploys and pressed the _Deploy Branch_ button on the main branch of my repo.

 <!-- TOC --><a name="registering-for-amazon-aws-and-using-its-services"></a>
 ### Registering for Amazon AWS and using its services
 I decided to use Amazon AWS as the location to store my App's static and media files for use in the deployed version of the App.
 The reason this was necessary is that Heroku's free tier is not designed to store either static or media files and cannot (of course) reach such files from within the development environment.
 As a result, the files have to be served from an environment designed for the purpose.
-Following the principle "if it ain't broke, don't fix it", I used a procedure effectively identical to the one described in the Boutique Ado walkthrough.
+Again following the principle "if it ain't broke, don't fix it", I used a procedure effectively identical to the one described in the Boutique Ado walkthrough.

 <!-- TOC --><a name="signing-up"></a>
 #### Signing up

 My original first step was to sign up for the AWS _free tier_, creating a user account, and setting up billing information (presumably for the day when I need services that are no longer free).
-As I had already done this for the walkthrough project, I didn't need to repeat the same rigmarole.
+As I had already done this for the walkthrough project, I didn't need to repeat the same process.

 The free tier allows 5GB of standard storage in S3, as well as 20,000 GET requests and 2,000 PUT requests each month before any charges start kicking in.